skeeto/skeeto.github.com/_posts/2018-12-25-A-Survey-of-$RANDOM.markdown

 Each implementation differs in interesting ways.
 In this article we'll explore how `$RANDOM` is implemented in various Bourne-like shells.

-Unfortunately I was unable to determine the origin of `$RANDOM`.
-Nobody was doing a good job tracking source code changes before the mid-1990s, so that history appears to be lost.
+~~Unfortunately I was unable to determine the origin of `$RANDOM`.~~ Nobody was doing a good job tracking source code changes before the mid-1990s, so that history appears to be lost.
 Bash was first released in 1989, but the earliest version I could find was 1.14.7, released in 1996.
 KornShell was first released in 1983, but the earliest source I could find [was from 1993][ksh].
 In both cases `$RANDOM` already existed.
 My guess is that it first appeared in one of these two shells, probably KornShell.

+**Update**: Quentin Barnes has informed me that his 1986 copy of KornShell (a.k.a. ksh86) implements `$RANDOM`.
+This predates Bash and makes it likely that this feature originated in KornShell.

 ### Bash